nlopes/actix-web-prom/README.md

 Using the above as an example, a few things are worth mentioning:
  - `api` is the metrics namespace
  - `/metrics` will be auto exposed (GET requests only)
+ - `Some(labels)` is used to add fixed labels to the metrics; `None` can be passed instead if no additional labels are necessary.

 A call to the /metrics endpoint will expose your metrics: